aveenkhan/image_filter/README.md

 - **Inter-process communication**: GUI and engine are separate processes, communicating over a stdout pipe with a simple line-based protocol
 - **Producer/consumer pattern**: a background Python thread reads engine output and hands it to the GUI's main thread via a `queue.Queue`, keeping the UI responsive

-## License

-MIT (or your preferred license — update before publishing)